 Several indicators of social isolation and loneliness have been associated with poor health.

-Medicare spends about $134 more each month for every lonely senior than for every socially connected older adult.
+Medicare spends about $134 more each month for every lonely older adult than for every socially connected older adult.
 That adds up to an extra $6.7 billion of spending each year in the USA.

 Age segregation results in different ages seeing each other as rivals for community assets.